corpusculejs/corpuscule/packages/element/README.md

 #### `disconnectedCallback(): void`
 **Hook Type**: Custom Element

-This callback is called whenever element is disconnected from DOM.
+This callback is called whenever the element is disconnected from DOM.
 Since there is nothing for Corpuscule to do at this time, user-defined `disconnectedCallback` will be called directly.

-React users may consider it as a [`componentWillUnmount`](https://reactjs.org/docs/react-component.html#componentwill) lifecycle hook, but note that it is called **after** component is removed from DOM tree when `componentWillUnmount` is called **before** it.
+React users may consider it as a [`componentWillUnmount`](https://reactjs.org/docs/react-component.html#componentwill) lifecycle hook, but note that it is called **after** the component is removed from DOM tree when `componentWillUnmount` is called **before** it.

 ### Property Change
-Depending on property of what type is changed different callback is called.
+Depending on the property of what type is changed different callback is called.
 You can read more about property types at the section [Property Types](#property-types).

 **Important Note**: Rendering system is able to wait until all properties are set and performs rendering only after it.
 So multiple rendering initiation doesn't cause rendering multiple times.
 However, it is correct only for properties set synchronously.
-If some property is set during asynchronous process, it will cause additional render.
+If some property is set during the asynchronous process, it will cause additional render.

 #### `attributeChangedCallback(attributeName: string, oldValue: string, newValue: string): void`
 **Hook Type**: Custom Element

 This callback is called each time [attribute](#attribute) is changed.
-It receives name of the changed attribute, its old and new value.
+It receives the name of the changed attribute, its old and new value.
 Do not check old and new values equality, Corpuscule already does it and doesn't start user-defined `attributeChangedCallback` if values are equal.
 After the user-defined callback is over the rendering starts.

 #### `[propertyChangedCallback](propertyName: PropertyKey, oldValue: unknown, newValue: unknown): void`
 **Hook Type**: Corpuscule

 This callback is called each time [property](#property) is changed.
-It received name of the changed property, its old and new value.
+It receives the name of the changed property, its old and new value.
 The behavior is identical to `attributesChangedCallback` except for receiving values type: old and new value have the type of current property and the property name could be `string` or `symbol`.